robinagandhi/swa/pages/github.md

 Now return the favor to your peer.
 Help them `fork` your hello-world repository and make a `pull request` back to you.

-And that is one way you can collaborate using `Github`.
+And that is one way you can collaborate using `GitHub`.

 [Top](#table-of-contents)

 # Step 8: Markdown
-To communicate and write effectively on Github, you will need to learn `Markdown`.
+To communicate and write effectively on GitHub, you will need to learn `Markdown`.
 Examine Markdown here: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)

-You can try out the syntax on directly on Github in any file that ends in the extension `.md`.
+You can try out the syntax on directly on GitHub in any file that ends in the extension `.md`.
 Files with the `.md` extension signify Markdown files.
-So head on over to your hello-world repository on Github and edit the README.md file.
+So head on over to your hello-world repository on GitHub and edit the README.md file.
 In the edit mode, you can observe the effect of Markdown syntax by clicking on the Preview tab.

 In the figure below, When in the preview mode, notice the formatting effect of `#` before text related to a heading.